 Whenever we snack, our body responds by pumping out insulin.
 Studies have shown that high levels of CNS insulin have been shown to enhance learning and memory by improving hippocampal function.
 (2) However, not all snacks release energy at the same rate.
-Sugary snacks will give you a quick boost of energy, but will leave you just as tired shortly after.
+Sugary snacks will give you a quick boost of energy but will leave you just as tired shortly after.

 Opt for snacks that provide you with sustained energy so you don’t run out of gas after a couple of question blocks.
-Some great options are mixed nuts, fresh veggies and fruit.
+Some great options are mixed nuts, fresh veggies, and fruit.
 Stay away from processed refined sugar as much as you can and stick to sustained energy releasing foods.

 3. Make a plan, stick to it Medical students right now are in volume overload when it comes to study resources.
 With hundreds of options available to study with, we’re facing option overload compounded with the paradox of choice.

 In order to cover the most amount of information in a reasonable amount of time, it’s important to set out a plan with SMART goals and stick to it.
-Your plan should include only the resources you deem as necessary for success.
+Your plan should include only the resources you deem necessary for success.

 Perhaps the greatest need for a solid plan is in Step 1 studying.
 When I began my dedicated study period, my plan was to start with the greatest number of resources in the beginning, then whittle them down until I was just using 1 or 2 heavily annotated “Bibles”.
-In order to accomplish this, I listed all the books, questions and videos I wanted to use in a scheduler.
+In order to accomplish this, I listed all the books, questions, and videos I wanted to use in a scheduler.

-A number of schedulers exist online that will crunch the numbers on your to do list so you can stay steady in your routine.
+A number of schedulers exist online that will crunch the numbers on your to-do list so you can stay steady in your routine.

-The best doctors are absolute textbooks of memorized facts and algorithms, to get there you need strategy.
+The best doctors are absolute textbooks of memorized facts and algorithms, to get there you need a strategy.
 Utilizing the techniques here should get you closer to the goal.

 What strategies do you use to study?
 If you’ve tried these and have some success stories to share, let us know!